mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 TTTHEHEHE D D DARKARKARK S S SIDEIDEIDE OFOFOF C C CORPORATIONSORPORATIONSORPORATIONS

 Wealth is an important factor when dealing with a governmental office.
 The officers in a given government will make special exceptions or inclusions for a 'generous corporate investor' in regards to things that the average interest or social group must all but beg for.
 This is the power of the almighty credit; in the hands of a crafty corporation it can make or break small governments.

 Using the tables above to build this example, we are looking at determining the Influence Rating of a localised branch of a J-Drive manufacturer.
 Knowing exactly what we are building for our game setting, we will choose all of the acceptable modifiers, although we could have just as easily rolled them randomly.

 _Starting at the standard Influence Rating 1, our company is considered to have an Above Average dependency from the local populace due to its high employment rates (+1).
 Working steadily with the acceptance of the local self-perpetuating oligarchy, the company is somewhat friendly with the ruling party (+1).
 The company, Allspace Drives, is a multi- national corporation classed as 'Large', making it more powerful in the eyes of economists (+2) but it has run into hard times lately and has only seen Minor Profits for the last year (+0).
-The local branch of Allspace Drives has a total Influence Rating of 5 (1+1+1+2+0= 5)_.
+The local branch of Allspace Drives has a total Influence Rating of5 (1+1+1+2+0= 5)_.

 Using Influence Rating to Sway